Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to part shade.

-Soil: Well drained, pH 5.6-8.5 (acidic to alkaline).
+Soil: Well draining, dry, pH 5.6-8.5 (acidic to alkaline).

-Planting: Can be grown in large container.
+Planting: This plant can be grown in large container.

 Litter: Low.